PulteGroup Inc. (PHM) Shares Up Despite Recent Market Volatility

-PulteGroup Inc. (NYSE: PHM)’s stock price has increased by 0.20 compared to its previous closing price of 55.82.
-Despite this, the company has seen a gain of 2.40% in its stock price over the last five trading days.
+PulteGroup Inc. (NYSE: PHM)’s stock price has increased by 1.27 compared to its previous closing price of 56.55.
+Nevertheless, the company has seen a 2.60% surge in its stock price over the last five trading sessions.
 Barron’s reported on 10/10/22 that Famed Value Investor Buys Stock in Citigroup, PulteGroup, and Oshkosh

 Is It Worth Investing in PulteGroup Inc. (NYSE: PHM) Right Now?